FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/manual/certificate_list.md

     cal.1=f306eb1066ceb9d46e3b77d2833a1bde2a9899cfc4d0433d64b01d03e79927aa60a40507c5739591b8122ee609cf5636e71b02ce5009f3b8361930ecc3a9abb0
 ```

 If the node is not started, start the node directly.
-If the node is started, use the script 'reload _ whitelist.sh' to refresh the whitelist configuration.。
+If the node is started, use the script 'reload _ whitelist.sh' to refresh the whitelist configuration。

 ```shell
 # If the node is not started